-The scope of this initiative was defined in close consultation with the Minister of Housing and Environment; the Maldives' Designated National Authority for the Adapation Fund; the UNFCCC focal point; the GEF Focal Point and a range of relevant UN agencies who provided baseline data and assessment information about the target islands (UNOPS, UNICEF, WHO).
-The initiative is based on analysis and recommendations of a number of official reports and studies, including:
+The scope of this initiative was defined in close consultation with members of the local Island Councils; the Minister of Housing and Environment; the Maldives' Designated National Authority for the Adapation Fund; the UNFCCC focal point; the GEF Focal Point and a range of relevant UN agencies who provided baseline data and assessment information about the target islands (UNOPS, UNICEF, WHO).
+The initiative is based on analysis and recommendations from a number of official reports and studies, including:

-- Draft technical concepts about methods of groundwater recharge, wastewater management and rainwater harvesting that are applicable to the Maldivian context (UNOPS, 2010); - National IWRM Diagnostic Report (Environmental Protection Agency (EPA), 2010): - Integrated Water Resource Management Report on 4 selected islands (MWSA, 2001); - Selected case studies about water Management in Maldives (Mustafa M., 2009).
+- Draft technical concepts about methods of groundwater recharge, wastewater management and rainwater harvesting that are applicable to the Maldivian context (UNOPS, 2010); - National IWRM Diagnostic Report (Environmental Protection Agency (EPA), 2010); - Integrated Water Resource Management Report on 4 selected islands (MWSA, 2001): - Selected case studies about water Management in Maldives (Mustafa M., 2009).

 After approval of the project concept by the AF Board, an assessment mission was conducted in all target islands to confirm assumptions of the project and concretize a number of technical design issues with regards to Component 1 (see Annexes D, E).
+During this mission, community representatives were consulted on all target islands and views of island council members, NGO representatives, communal service workers, private utility companies and youth groups have been solicited.